-The first is that the game will be coming out in Spring 2021, and not the end of this year as we originally planned.
+The first is that the game will be coming out later than we originally planned.
 We’re making a substantially bigger game than we’ve made so far, and we’re working on more platforms than before.
 So naturally, it’s going to take longer to finish.

 The second is that we’ll probably look back when things get back to normal and say that the lockdown impacted us in quite a positive way.
 We were already pretty well configured to all work from home.
 If anything, it has brought us all closer together.
 We meet every day at half ten in the morning in the game itself.
 And then we go again later on , usually at two but sometimes at four.
 We’ve ironed our more than our fair share of niggly online issues already.